Barony of North Cadbury

 Feudal Lord & Baron of England

 Baron of North Cadbury is a feudal title of England.
 The current holder of the title is Jörg Hubert Dumke.
 The Baron holds the legal rights to the only genuine feudal Barony of North Cadbury.
-The name of the barony refers to (North) Cadbury in the county of Somerset.
+The name of the barony refers to (North) Cadbury in the county of Somerset and was the caput, means the seat, of the extensive barony.
 The Barony and Manor of North Cadbury is recorded as Cadeberie in the Domesday Book survey of 1086 and has a history to 1216 in the reign of King Henry III.

-The barony was created by William the Conqueror (William I) in about 1066 as a gift to one of his Norman barons, Turstin FitzRolf, who fought for him as his loyal standard-bearer at the Battle of Hastings on 14 October 1066.
+The barony was created by King William I the Conqueror in about 1066 as a gift to one of his Norman barons, Turstin FitzRolf, who fought for him as his loyal standard-bearer at the Battle of Hastings on 14 October 1066.

 However, Turstin either died or fell out of favour with King William II (Rufus) and the barony was granted to Wynebald de Ballon, 2nd Baron.
 Through him, the barony passed into the de Newmarch family.
 In 1216, 5th Baron James de Newmarch died, leaving two daughters as co-heirs and the barony was partitioned and has not been joined again.
 Since then, the Barony of North Cadbury was dormant and could not be re-assigned unless by the Crown or as a feudal barony re-established by legal process.